How To Let Go Of The Past And Release Negative Emotions: Practices

 Engaging in activities that promote well-being can be an important part of living in the present.
 Participating in positive activities can help you focus on the present instead of dwelling on the past or worrying about the future.

 Positive activities can include hobbies and creative pursuits, physical activity, and exercise.
 It can be important to find activities that align with your values and passions.
-These activities can ensure that you are doing something meaningful to you instead of just going through the motions of life.
+These activities can help ensure that you are doing something meaningful to you, rather than just going through the motions of modern life.
+While virtual spaces, such as social media, may be part of everyday life, seeking out opportunities to engage with others in your community may offer meaningful, positive experiences.
+For instance, you may seek to volunteer or join a local community with regular gatherings and events.

 If you find it difficult to move forward from your past, you may consider speaking with a professional.